Daniella Cicarelli: YouTube controversy

 In September 2006, a video of Cicarelli having sex with her boyfriend on a beach in Tarifa, Spain was shot by paparazzo Miguel Temprano and broadcast on the TV show Dolce Vita on the Spanish station Telecinco.
 The video spread around the internet.
-Cicarelli sued, and was granted legal injunctions against YouTube and other websites, leading to several Brazilian ISPs blocking YouTube.
+Cicarelli's partner sued, and was granted legal injunctions against YouTube and other websites, leading to several Brazilian ISPs blocking YouTube.
 In January 2007 after a legal decision, YouTube was blocked in Brazil for two days, resulting in 5.7 million users being blocked.
 This decision was criticized by internet watch groups for being a controversial act that affected millions of users.
 This happened when Cicarelli worked as a host on MTV Brasil, leading to nearly 80,000 emails protesting the decision.
 Some individuals also protested outside the TV station.

 In 2007, YouTube won the case, on the basis that there is no expectation of privacy on a public beach.
 Cicarelli appealed and in 2008 the Supreme Court of the state of São Paulo reversed the decision, ruling that the video violated privacy and lacked public interest.
 The lawsuit was finally decided in 2015, when Cicarelli and her boyfriend in the video were each awarded damages of R$250,000 (US$64,000) from Google by the Superior Court of Justice of Brazil.
 YouTube remains active in Brazil.